lenka783/gamification/README.md

 Right now, you are good to go.
 First, you need to have your mongoDB running.
-Then, you should start loopback application.
+Then, you should install dependencies and start your loopback application.
 You can do that with wollowing commands:
 ```
 $ cd thesis-api
+$ npm install
 $ npm start
 ```
 Then you can start NativeScript with following commands, you can use either ios: